Volcanix13/Cleaner/README.md

-# Cleaner
-Cleaner allows you to move your old files to the trash.
-There are two versions: English and French.

 # 🗑 File Cleaner / Nettoyeur de fichiers

 A Python tool with a graphical interface (Tkinter) to clean a chosen folder by sending old files to the recycle bin.